 What are Rogowski Coils?

 Rogowski coils are similar to current transformers, except that they have no core.
-The operation is based on a very simple principle: a wound coil without magnetic core is placed around the current carrying conductor; the variable magnetic field produced by the current induces a voltage in the coil.
+The operation is based on a very simple principle: a wound coil without a magnetic core is placed around the current-carrying conductor; the variable magnetic field produced by the current induces a voltage in the coil.

 The output voltage is proportional to the variation of the current sensed, but the phase is shifted 90 degrees.
 After an integrator circuit is applied, the phase shift is accounted for, and the output is typically magnified or transduced at this point.